Rithika2406/Rithika2406/README.md

 Hi This is Rithika P
-I’m interested in Full stack development
+I’m strong in C and Java
 I’m currently learning DSA
+I'm always eager to learn new things
+Future Software engineer

 <!---